ChuaJiaLin/Y3S2/High Performance Data Processing/Assignment 2/big_data_new.md

 Overall, this assignment strengthened my practical skills in handling big data and improved my ability to evaluate trade-offs between performance, memory usage, and scalability in real-world scenarios.

 **Chua Jia Lin:**

-At the beginning of this assignment, I thought that parallel processing using scalable libraries such as Polars and Dask would always perform better than traditional Pandas-based approaches such as Sampling and Chunking.
-I assumed that distributing work across multiple CPU cores would result in faster and more efficient performance.
-However, the result showed that Dask did not perform as efficiently as expected in this situation due to processing and scheduling overhead.
-I realise that not every strategy is suitable for every scenario.
+From this assignment, I realized that simpler strategies can sometimes work better than more complex ones.
+At first, I thought advanced methods like parallel processing using scalable libraries such as Polars would perform the best, but the results showed that Load Less Data and Sampling actually gave better performance in terms of both speed and memory.
+This told me that reducing the amount of data being processed is most effective strategies.

-Besides, I also learned that reducing the amount of data being processed is often one of the most effective strategies.
-Approaches such as Load Less Data and Sampling performed better in terms of balancing the execution time and memory usage.
-On the other hand, the Optimize Data Types strategy introduced additional preprocessing steps, which increased both execution time and memory usage instead of improving overall efficiency.
+Besides, I was surprised that the Optimize Data Types strategy performed the worst among all Pandas-based strategies, with highest memory usage and slowest execution.
+This showed me that optimisation can add extra overhead if not applied carefully.
+Moreover, Chunking helped to reduce memory usage, but it increased the execution time, showing a trade-off between memory and speed.

 Overall, this assignment showed me that choosing the right data processing strategy is more important than simply using the most advanced method.
 The best approach depends on the dataset size, the task requirements, and the trade-offs between speed, memory, and complexity.
 ________________________________________